libremfg/rhize-docs/content/how-to/define-models/master-definition-reference.md

 <!---
 Equipment has **Rules**, which... -->

-Along with the [Global properties](#global-object-fields), an equipment class can include an indefinite number of properties with the following fields.
+Along with the [Global properties](#global-object-fields), an equipment class can include an indefinite number of properties with the following fields:

 | Properties      | Description                              |
 |-----------------|------------------------------------------|